yacovyit/dev-knowledge-base/dev-knowledge-base/vagrant/commands.md

-vagrant destroy               # remove VM vagrant ssh                   # ssh into VM vagrant box list              # list of downloaded VM boxes vagrant reload                # apply changes in Vagrantfile (on new vm it will delete and create new VM)
+vagrant destroy               # remove VM vagrant ssh                   # ssh into VM vagrant box list              # list of downloaded VM boxes vagrant reload                # apply changes in Vagrantfile (on new vm it will delete and create new VM) vagrant status                # current folder Vagrant environments vagrant global-status         # all known Vagrant environments
 ```